-Metric Why it is important Databas e Indicates the amount of system memory (in MB) used by the database cache manager to hold commonly-used information from the database file(s) to prevent file operations.
+Metric Why it is important Database Indicates the amount of system memory (in MB) used by the database cache manager to hold commonly-used information from the database file(s) to prevent file operations.
 Free A low amount of free cache indicates a higher risk of performance issues.
-Procedu re Cache Other Indicates the amount of space used by other processes.
+Procedure Cache Indicates the amount of space used to store query plans.
+Other Indicates the amount of space used by other processes.